 For more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 5 May 2016, in Architecture, Bars, Grub, History, London, Nightlife and tagged 19th century, Architecture, bars, cocktails, history, London, subterranean, Victorian.
+Posted on 5 May 2016, in Architecture, bars, History, London, Nightlife and tagged 19th century, bars, cocktails, history, subterranean, Victorian.
 Bookmark the permalink.
 Comments Off on Victorian Bath House review: Step back in time for exotic cocktails in one of London’s subterranean hideouts.